HLR/DomiKnowS/developer/KNOWLEDGE.md

 	 		*fixedL(empty_entry_label("x", eqL(empty_entry, "fixed", {True})), active = FIXED)* -
 	 			candidates for *empty_entry_label* which have attribute *fixed* should have their classification  fixed to *empty_entry*

+#### Candidate Selection

+The candidates for the logical constraint are equal number for each concept in the constraint.
+The logical constrain is then translated into ILP constraints for each candidate pair (or triple, etc.) of the concepts in the constraint.

+If possible to change this behavior by defining the the new candidate selection class by inheriting from `CandidateSelection` and overriding the `get_candidates` method.
+The example of new candidate selection class is `combinationC` which creates cartesian product of candidates for each concept in the selection.
+Here is the code example:

+  class combinationC(CandidateSelection):
+      def __call__(self, candidates_list, keys=None):
+        from  itertools import product

+        # Create the Cartesian product of all candidates
+        cartesian_product = list(product(*candidates_list))

+        # Extract lists of first elements, second elements, etc.
+        extracted_elements = list(zip(*cartesian_product))

+        # Create a dictionary using the provided keys and the extracted lists
+        result_dict = dict(zip(keys, extracted_elements))

+        return result_dict

+  This class is already available in the library.

+  This class can be used in the logical constraint by specifying the `candidate_selection` parameter, e.g.:

+        forAllL(
+            combinationC(step, entity)('i', 'e'), #this is the search space, cartesian product is expected between options exactL(
+                final_decision('x', path=(('i', rel_step.reversed), ('e', rel_entity.reversed))), 1
+            ),
+        )

+  In this example the combination of all possible candidates for `step` and `entity` concepts is created and then returned as a dictionary with keys `i` and `e` respectively.
+This dictionary is then used to define the path for the `final_decision` concept.
+The forAllL constraint is then applied to all possible assignments of `i` and `e` to the path of `final_decision` concept.

+  The example show the generic semantic of the `CandidateSelection` candidate selection class.
+It takes a list of concepts and returns a dictionary with keys corresponding to the concepts and values corresponding to the candidates for the concepts.
+The keys are provided as tuple behind the `CandidateSelection` call.

 ### Graph Constraints